 Errors in Central Catalog bibliographic records can usually only be corrected by personnel from the institution that owns the record at Central.
-How to Tell Who Owns the Record at Central.
+Please refer to How to Tell Who Owns the Record at Central.

 Each institution has a contact person who is charged both with receiving error reports about records that institution owns, and with sending error reports after determining the owning library.
-See the error reporting Contact List for these names and e-mail addresses.
+The Cataloging Errors Contact Roster contains these names and e-mail addresses.

 In addition, these contact people are on a closed OhioLINK email list: email@example.com.
 This list is for exchanging information about problems that need to be corrected by many institutions.
 When an institution's contact sends a message to that list, it is helpful to include the 945 fields, because they list the contributing libraries.
 This signals who will need to take action.